Slash (punctuation): Connecting alternatives

 The slash is commonly used in many languages as a shorter substitute for the conjunction "or", typically with the sense of exclusive or (e.g., Y/N permits yes or no but not both).
 Its use in this sense is somewhat informal, although it is used in philology to note variants (e.g., virgula/uirgula) and etymologies (e.g., F. virgule/LL. virgula/L. virga/PIE. wirgā).

 Such slashes may be used to avoid taking a position in naming disputes.
 One example is the Assyrian naming dispute, which prompted the US and Swedish censuses to use the respective official designations "Assyrian/Chaldean/Syriac" and "Assyrier/Syrianer" for the ethnic group.

 In particular, since the late 20th century, the slash is used to permit more gender-neutral language in place of the traditional masculine or plural gender neutrals.
 In the case of English, this is usually restricted to degendered pronouns such as "he/she" or "s/he".
 Most other Indo-European languages include more far-reaching use of grammatical gender.
 In these, the separate gendered desinences (grammatical suffices) of the words may be given divided by slashes or set off with parentheses.
 For example, in Spanish, hijo is a son and a hija is a daughter; some proponents of gender-neutral language advocate the use of hijo/a, hijo(a) or hija/hijo when writing for a general audience or addressing a listener of unknown gender.
 Less commonly, at sign is used instead: hij@.
 Similarly, in German and some Scandinavian and Baltic languages, Sekretär refers to any secretary and Sekretärin to an explicitly female secretary; some advocates of gender neutrality support forms such as Sekretär/-in for general use.
 This does not always work smoothly, however: problems arise in the case of words like Arzt ('doctor') where the explicitly female form Ärztin is umlauted and words like Chinese ('Chinese person') where the explicitly female form Chinesin loses the terminal -e.

-Although not as common as brackets, slashes can also be used for words the author do not know is plural or singular such as "child/ren", "is/are", "book/s", "answer/s" or "fix/es".
+Although not as common as brackets, slashes can also be used for uncertain plurals such as "child/ren", "is/are", "book/s", "answer/s" or "fix/es".

 Connecting non-contrasting items

-The slash is also used as a shorter substitute for the conjunction "and" or inclusive or (i.e., A or B or both), typically in situations where it fills the role of a hyphen or en dash.
+The slash is also used as a shorter substitute for the conjunctions and and inclusive or (i.e., A or B or both), typically in situations where it fills the role of a hyphen or en dash.
 For example, the "Hemingway/Faulkner generation" might be used to discuss the era of the Lost Generation inclusive of the people around and affected by both Hemingway and Faulkner.
 This use is sometimes proscribed, as by New Hart's Rules, the style guide for the Oxford University Press.